ArcanaFramework/arcana/docs/source/data_model.rst

-As mentioned previously, the :class:`.medimage.Clinical` data space is likely to be sufficient for most applications in medical imaging research, but please see :ref:`adding_formats` for a description on how to create custom data spaces if required.
-For example, in the case of the scouting program, a set of player performance metrics could be classified by a particular player, competition round, league, season.
+As mentioned previously, the :class:`.medimage.Clinical` data space is likely to be sufficient for most applications in medical imaging research, but please see :ref:`adding_formats` for a description on how to create custom data spaces as required.

-For datasets where the fundamental hierarchy of the storage system is fixed (e.g. XNAT), you may need to infer labels for axial frequencies by decomposing the labels of combined frequencies following a given naming convention.
+For datasets where the fundamental hierarchy of the storage system is fixed (e.g. XNAT), you may need to infer the data point IDs along an axis by decomposing a branch label following a given naming convention.
-This can be done by providing ``id_inference`` arguments to the dataset definition.
-For example, given a an XNAT project with the following structure and a naming convention where the subject ID is composed of the group and member ID
+This is specified via the ``id_inference`` argument to the dataset definition.
+For example, given a an XNAT project with the following structure and a naming convention where the subject ID is composed of the group and member ID, *<GROUPID><MEMBERID>*, and the session ID is composed of the subject ID and timepoint, *<SUBJECTID>_MR<TIMEPOINTID>*

 .. code-block::